theQRL/hyperion/scripts/docker/buildpack-deps/README.md

 # buildpack-deps docker images

-The `buildpack-deps` docker images are used to compile and test solidity within our CI.
+The `buildpack-deps` docker images are used to compile and test hyperion within our CI.

 ## GitHub Workflow